refraction-ray/realspace-RG/README.md

 ## Physics picture

 The original idea of this algorithm is from these two papers: 1) A. C. Potter, R. Vasseur, and S. A. Parameswaran, Phys.
-Rev. X 5, 031033 (2015) 2)  P. T. Dumitrescu, R. Vasseur, and A. C. Potter, Phys.
-Rev. Lett.
-119, 110604 (2017).
+Rev. X **5**, 031033 (2015) 2)  P. T. Dumitrescu, R. Vasseur, and A. C. Potter, Phys.
+Rev. Lett. **119**, 110604 (2017).
 They proposed a new approach of RG in real space to address the universality of  MBL-thermal criticality.
 By adopted their method and made some crucial updates, we generalized the novel RSRG approach to more general settings and specifically studied the MBL transition induced by quasi-periodic potentials.
 This method can reveal the resonace structure and entanglement entropy of systems near MBL critical points and one can extract critical exponents from the results.
-This project is the backend of the paper **arXiv: 1805.05958**.
+This project is the backend of the paper Phys.
+Rev. Lett. **121**, 206601 (2018).
 If you utilize this project in your study, please cite this paper.

 ## Usage